 The College administers a defined contribution retirement plan for eligible employees.
-Teachers Insurance Annuity Association (TIAA), College Retirement Equities Fund (CREF) and Fidelity Investments Inc. are the recordkeepers and custodians of the plan.
-Total pension expense charged to operations relating to these plans for the years ended June 30, 2015 and 2014 amounted to \$4,549 and \$4,430, respectively.
+Teachers Insurance Annuity Association of America (TIAA), and Fidelity Investments Inc. are the recordkeepers and custodians of the plan.
+Total pension expense charged to operations relating to these plans for the years ended June 30, 2016 and 2015 amounted to \$4,755 and \$4,549, respectively.